 Challenge: The UK subsidiary of a pharmaceutical production unit manufacturer needed to move premises swiftly into a 30,000 sq ft 'clean' industrial site.
 When I was called in six of the allocated eight weeks' search period had expired without progress.

 Result: Using every medium at my disposal I established a rolling schedule of search and inspection along the M3, M4 and M40 corridors.
 The right property - meeting the company's very specific requirements - was found within two weeks & put their relocation back on schedule.

 Property lease negotiation for a retail outlet in Portsmouth

 Challenge: This client had identified his ideal location and received a weighty document from his prospective landlord setting out the terms of the lease.
 I was approached for advice and reported that, of the 22 proposed terms, 7 were non-contentious, but the other 15 offered opportunities for savings.

 Result: We finally reached agreement on all 15: the fact that the landlord’s profit also depended on the tenant’s turnover made it a ‘win-win’ deal.
-The savings to the tenant amount to more than £50,000 per annum.
+The savings to the tenant amount to more than £50,000 per annu

 Lease negotiation for overseas law firm delivers stress-free accommodation

 Challenge: This New Zealand law firm was coming into the UK to take over a specialist practice, and naturally had an imperfect understanding of the English commercial property system.
 I helped them to source the best accommodation options and then to lead the lease negotiations for an office in Kent to ensure the right outcome for the merged company.